a-grieco/SEGR5910/README.md

 Deployment
 ----------

-In the command shell cd into the cloned repository:
+In the command shell, cd into the cloned repository:
 `cd SEGR5910`

 Run the following inside the SEGR5910 directory: